Bullying Prevention & Intervention

 MERSD is committed to providing all students with a safe learning environment that is free from bullying and cyber-bullying.
 This commitment is an integral part of our comprehensive effort to promote learning and to prevent and eliminate all forms of bullying and other harmful and disruptive behavior that can impede the learning process.

 MERSD acknowledges that members of certain student groups, such as students with racial, ethnic, religious, physical disabilities, students who are gay, lesbian, bisexual, or transgender, and homeless students may be more vulnerable to becoming targets of bullying, harassment, or teasing based on actual or perceived characteristics, including race, color, religion, ancestry, national origin, sex, socioeconomic, status, homelessness, academic status, gender identity or expression, physical appearance, or sensory, disability, or by association with a person who has or is perceived to have one or more of these characteristics.
 MERSD will take specific steps to create a safe, supportive environment for vulnerable populations in the school community, and provide all students with the skills, knowledge, and strategies to prevent or respond to bullying, harassment, or teasing.

-The following people are the building contacts for can answer all inquiries and/or complaints with regards to bullying prevention and intervention:
+The following people are the building contacts who can answer all inquiries and/or complaints with regards to bullying prevention and intervention:

 - Essex Elementary School: Sheila McAdams, Principal, McAdamss@mersd.org

 - Memorial Elementary School: John Willis, Principal, Willisj@mersd.org

 - Manchester Essex Regional Middle School: Joanne Maino, Principal, Mainoj@mersd.org